-Modelling of the Tindall Aquifer within the Daly basin has been finalised for the 2010 / 2011 water accounting year.
-Due to the high amount of rainfall and recharge over the 2009 / 2010 wet season this Department is announcing that allocations under the Water Allocation Plan for the Tindall Limestone Aquifer, Katherine will be 100% across all licence securities.
-This can be seen in the table below.
+Modelling of the Tindall Aquifer within the Daly basin has been finalised for the 2011 / 2012 water accounting year.
+Due to the high amount of rainfall and recharge over the 2010 / 2011 wet season this Department is announcing that allocations under the Water Allocation Plan for the Tindall Limestone Aquifer, Katherine will be 100% across all licence securities.
+A table describing this announcement can be referenced below.